cometbft/cometbft/spec/abci/abci++_app_requirements.md

 will be executed as part of a (potential) decided block, `CheckTx` shouldn't check *everything* that affects the transaction's validity, in particular those checks whose validity may depend on transaction ordering. `CheckTx` is weak because a Byzantine node need not care about `CheckTx`;
 it can propose a block full of invalid transactions if it wants.
-The mechanism ABCI has in place for dealing with such behavior is `ProcessProposal`.
+The mechanism ABCI, from version 1.0, has in place for dealing with such behavior is `ProcessProposal`.

 ##### Replay Protection